 ††††† (f) An investigation that results in an unsubstantiated finding of abuse or neglect of a child.

-††††† (2) If an appellant is denied an administrative hearing in accordance with subsection (1)(a) of this section, the cabinet shall change an investigative finding in accordance with a civil courtís finding regarding abuse or neglect.
+††††† (2) If an appellant is denied an administrative hearing in accordance with subsection (1)(a) of this section, the cabinet shall change its investigative finding in accordance with a civil courtís finding regarding abuse or neglect.

 ††††† (a) A review of the cabinetís records; or